nal1nxy/Lab4/DESIGN.md

 ## Design of `find_languages()` method

+- Define a method `find_languages` with two parameters.
+- The first parameter being `self` of datatype class instance and `programmer` of datatype `string` representing the programmer.
+- Define a variable `list_of_languages`.
+- Assign the languages list associated with the key `programmer` in the dictionary `self.programmers` to the variable `list_of languages`.
+- Return `list_of_lanaguages`.

 ## Design of `find_programmers()` method

 - Define  a method `find_programmers` with two parameters.
 - The first parameter being `self` of datatype class instance and `language` of datatype `string` representing the programming language.
 - Define a variable `list_of_programmers`.
 - Assign the programmers list associated with the key `language` in the dictionary `self.languages` to the variable `list_of_programmers`.
 - Return `list_of_programmers`.